 Programme Manager, Vaccine-preventable Diseases and Immunization, WHO Regional Office for Europe

-Any person who is not protected from a highly contagious infection, like measles or human papillomavirus (HPV), is vulnerable, and a potential source of infection to others.
+Persons not protected from a highly contagious infection is vulnerable to them.
+For instance, measles and human papillomavirus (HPV).
+Not being protected could be a potential source of infection to others.

 The battle against vaccine-preventable diseases is far from over.
 The ever-present reality is that these diseases can continue to spread or make a comeback wherever immunisation gaps exist.
 Stopping these diseases is a personal and global responsibility.